CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ## Conclusion

 I have enjoyed developing and deploying this YouTube analysis tool.
-From choosing the right technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, this project has reinforced the importance of adaptability and problem-solving in software development.
+From choosing the right technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, I have learned some valuable insights.

-As I continue to refine the tool, my next steps will involve optimizing the current setup and exploring alternative solutions to the YouTube IP-blocking issue.
-I’m excited to see how this project evolves.
+I plan to continue investigate the youtube ip blockiing issue but felt this was a excellent time to stop and review my experience.